The joy of creating

 Jan 2025

 The guitar is beautiful, too.
-Handmade in Germany in 1973, it's an acoustic guitar my grandfather used to play before I inherited it some decades later.
-I still have a picture of him holding the guitar, and I find myself thinking about how he felt when he learned (and later taught) music and its theory, how he felt when he played the guitar I'm now holding in my hands.
+Handmade in Germany in 1973, it's the acoustic my grandfather used long before I inherited it.
+I still have a picture of him with it, and I imagine how he felt learning music and later teaching it – how he felt when he played the same instrument I now hold.

-I put the guitar away, lie in bed, and think about yesterday (not the song, mind you).
-A friend had shown how he used artificial intelligence, or AI, to generate a song with just a few clicks for free.
-While there were some funny glitches in the vocals (Finnish is still not easy for the AI models, I suppose), it sounded good.
-More than that, it sounded convincing.
-So much so that soon anyone can create great-sounding music with little or no experience.
+I put the guitar away, lie in bed, and remember yesterday.
+A friend showed how he used AI to generate a song with just a few clicks for free.
+Apart from the somewhat glitchy vocals, it sounded good, convincing even.
+Soon anyone could create great-sounding music with little or no experience.

 And that might not be as good as it sounds.

 The easier creation gets, the less we enjoy it.
 The more we outsource our thinking, learning, and understanding to algorithms, the less we need to learn our craft and fundamentals.
-While it might make economic sense in the short term, removing the need for learning and understanding deprives us of most of the joy.
+It might make economic sense in the short term, but removing the need for learning robs most of the joy.

-Economically, it's already becoming more difficult to be, say, a painter, spending days and days drawing beautiful images, when a sophisticated AI model will do the same work with impeccable accuracy and superior speed at a fraction of the time – and cost.
+Economically, it's already becoming harder to be an artist who spends days on an image when a sophisticated model can produce the same work with impeccable accuracy and superior speed at a fraction of the time and cost.

-Let's assume for a moment that AI, unlike any previous advancement, gives us more time and freedom.
-Then, it's only fair to ask what we plan to do with the added freedom and time.
-My gut feeling is that most of us don't know.
-We haven't really stopped to think about what we would do if we could do whatever we wanted, and if we have the time.
-Maybe that's because the question scares us and usually comes with the follow-up question: What's preventing us from pursuing those activities right now?
-Do we rather live in a dream-like state with our what-ifs and whens and if-onlys than figure out if our dreams are worth dreaming in for in the first place?
+Let's suppose, for a moment, that AI truly gives us more time and more freedom.
+What then?
+I suspect most of us don't know.
+We haven't stopped to imagine what we would do with that freedom.
+Maybe the question is frightening because it begs the next: What's stopping us from experimenting with those things right now?
+Do we live in a dream-like state with our some-days and what-ifs and if-onlys rather than figure out if our dreams are worth dreaming for in the first place?

 Don't get me wrong: I'm as guilty as anyone.
-I also have some vague dreams and wishes, mostly circling around woodworking and writing.
-But recently, armed with the thoughts you've just read, I've tried to make it a habit to try out the things I have an interest in.
-For example, I finally bought a bit router to create nice, 45-degree edges to a new table for my work-from-home setup.
-So far, the results have been satisfying, and I'm already planning a new project.
+I also have vague dreams and wishes, mostly circling around woodworking and writing.
+Lately, though, I've made it a habit to try out things that interest me.
+For example, I finally bought a bit router to cut clean, 45-degree edges for a new table for my work-from-home setup.
+The results so far have been satisfying, and I'm already planning the next project.

-I'm tempted to use AI to finish with something clever, maybe a remark to something I wrote earlier in the text.
-But the truth is, I want to figure out something on my own, however frustrating that might be.
-Will I read this writing later only to cringe at some parts of it?
-Most certainly.
+I'm tempted to use AI to finish with something clever, maybe a remark on something I wrote earlier in the text.
+But the truth is, I want to figure something out on my own.
+Even if it's frustrating.
+Will I read this writing later and cringe?
+Most likely.
 But at the same time, that will tell me that I've made progress, that I've learned.

 That the frustration came with a reward.